 After what felt like several hours of climbing, but was likely about twenty minutes, we finally made it……to the base of the wall.
 That’s right, after surviving my own personal death march, we had only just arrived at the beginning of the actual climb.

-At least we were rewarded with one of the funniest bad English signs I’ve ever come across that not only explicitly forbade drunkards per rule number 2, section 3 (cue us looking at each other nervously while loudly proclaiming, “Yeah, damn drunkards….they ruin everything; we’ll definitely keep an eye out for any….”), but apparently also banned visitors with dirty underwear, according to rule number 6.
+At least we were rewarded with one of the funniest bad English signs I’ve ever come across: a set of “Visitops Rules” (their spelling) that not only explicitly forbade drunkards per rule number 2, section 3 (cue us looking at each other nervously while loudly proclaiming, “Yeah, damn drunkards….they ruin everything; we’ll definitely keep an eye out for any….”), but apparently also banned visitors with dirty underwear, according to rule number 6.

 That’s when the rain started.
 And not just a light sprinkle, but a downpour that turned the Great Wall into the Great Water Slide in a matter of minutes.
 I realize that actually kind of sounds like fun, assuming you’re at the top already, but we were at the bottom and now had the fun task of climbing the already steep steps with a stream of water cascading down them.